NR74W/WipEout-Mods/WipEout Pulse/FX350 Edition/README.md

 SHA-1:  d359418b5a5d818cfc46408756cb2b7c0131b6b4 > ccfc282e66ee8bc6f4be32b1ea7447732b3b5aea
 ```

+### Alternative
+Version 4.0 adds the 32 tracks from WipEout Pure in the game.
+This version is experimental, there are critical issues that cannot be fixed.

 ### Changes
 - Added
 *-* DLC content
-*-* All 32 tracks from WipEout Pure
 *-* All tracks available for Zone mode
 *-* All tracks / ships available from the start
-*-* Maximum target of 100 Zones / 250 Kills in the custom grid editor (1000 Kills in Racebox)
+*-* Maximum target limit of 100 Zones / 250 Kills
-*-* Shuriken and Repulsor enabled in Single Race; Quake disabled (incompatible on legacy tracks)

 - Resolved
 *-* Assegai / Auricom Zone FE models